 Through Salary Finance, you can open a savings account with the Yorkshire Building Society and link it to your salary.
 You can set how much of your wage you want to put aside every month and Salary Finance will do it automatically for you before the money even reaches your account, so that you’re not tempted to spend it.

-You can change how much you want to put aside anytime and also withdraw your savings whenever you need them (it’s an easy-access account).
-The service is free but the interest rate isn’t stellar (0.75% AER).
+You can change how much you want to put aside anytime and also withdraw your savings whenever you need them (it’s an easy-access account) and it offers a fairly competitive 3.25% gross Annual Equivalent Rate (AER) on your savings.

 Finally, be aware that not all the companies that Salary Finance works with offer all four services.
 Many have only registered for employee loans, in which case you won’t be able to request a salary advance or open a savings account.